Meeting the Accessible Information Standard

-The standard tells us how all organisations that provide health or social care should make sure that people get the support with communication if they need it i.e. support from a British Sign Language (BSL) interpreter, deafblind manual interpreter or an advocate.
+The standard tells us how all organisations that provide health or social care should make sure that people get the support with communication if they need it, that is support from a British Sign Language (BSL) interpreter, deafblind manual interpreter or an advocate.

 The standard also includes making sure that people get information in the different formats that they need such as, braille, large print, easy read or receive information by email.
 This also applies if you are a carer and have a disability.

 However, the standard doesn't cover translating information into foreign languages for those who do not speak or read English.

 To meet the standard, the council must do the following five things:

 Ask people if they have any information or communication needs, and find out how to meet their needs

 Record those needs clearly and in a set way

 Highlight or flag the person's file or notes so it is clear that they have information or communication needs and how to meet those needs

 Share information about people's information and communication needs with other providers of NHS and adult social care, when they have consent or permission to do so